kruthar/symbol/README.md

     > print string Hello World! string
     Hello World!
     ```
-* SymbolNumber - Currently these are strictly ints, but I plan for these to be unencombered numbers similar to numbers in Python.
-SymbolNumbers are not delimited you just type out the digits.
+* SymbolNumber - Now accepting decimals!
+Use the 'dec' (decimal) keyword.
+SymbolNumbers are not delimited you just type out the digits, you can also use colloquial number strings (without any connecting words like 'and').

     ```
     > print one two three
     123
+    > print one two dec three
+    12.3
+    > print one billion three hundred fourteen million three hundred eighteen thousand two hundred eight 1314318208
     ```
-    Some day it would be really interesting to also be able to parse vocalized numbers such as one million, etc.

 * SymbolBoolean - Typical booleans